-The project activities are limited to the installation of a water well at an existing commercial farm and does not involve residential new construction or rehabilitation of residential properties.
+The project activities are limited to the purchase of equipment (solar batteries) and the construction and installation of two new greenhouses and do not involve residential new construction or rehabilitation.
 Project activities are therefore an exempt activity.
 No further evaluation is required.